Complete Inference of Causal Relations between Dynamical Systems: Methods

 {\textit{\textbf{Model parameters.}}} Embedding delay was set to $\tau=11$ samples (according to PACF) and embedding dimension was set to $D=7$.
 The joint manifold ($J'$) was created with $a=1$.

-{\textit{\textbf{Results on multiple seizures and multiple control sections.}}} We examined the causal connectivity with the DC method between the fronto-basal (Fb), frontal(Fl1), frontolateral (Fl2) and inferior-parietal (iP) areas during seizure and interictal control conditions.
+{\textit{\textbf{Results on multiple seizures and multiple control sections.}}} We examined the causal connectivity with our method between the fronto-basal ($Fb$), frontal($Fl1$), frontolateral ($Fl2$) and inferior-parietal ($iP$) areas during seizure and interictal control conditions.

-Our results showed that during epileptic seizures iP was found to be a dominant driver in the network and also the existence of non-observed drivers could be inferred (Extended Data Fig. 2).
-Connectivities calculated on $18$ seizures showed various connection patterns: in $6$ cases iP was a driver in the network, in $1$ case Fb was a driving Fl1, in $1$ case Fb and Fl2 were circularly coupled and the remaining $10$ cases the nodes were driven by unobserved common cause.
+Our results showed that during epileptic seizures $iP$ was found to be a dominant driver in the network and also the existence of non-observed drivers could be inferred (Extended Data \autoref{fig:fotostim_boxplot}).
+Connectivities calculated on $18$ seizures showed various connection patterns: in $6$ cases $iP$ was a driver in the network, in $1$ case $Fb$ was a driving $Fl1$, in $1$ case $Fb$ and $Fl2$ were bidirectionally coupled and the remaining $10$ cases the nodes were driven by unobserved common cause.

-During interictal control conditions Fb was found to be the dominant node (Extended Data Fig. 3).
-Connectivities were calculated on $16$ control periods showed that Fb was playing a driver role in the network.
-Additionally in $5$ cases iP also drove the other nodes, in $2$ cases Fl1 was a driver of Fl2, and in many cases circular connections were present between the nodes.
+During interictal control conditions $Fb$ was found to be the dominant node (Extended Data \autoref{fig:memo_seizure_microfilm}).
+Connectivities were calculated on $16$ control periods showed that $Fb$ was playing a driver role in the network.
+Additionally in $5$ cases $iP$ also drove the other nodes, in $2$ cases $Fl1$ was a driver of $Fl2$, and in many cases bidirectional connections were present between the nodes.